MAPGuideⓇ

 Equitable Access Toolkit

 Product pricing is a complex topic requiring consideration of the market dynamics and incentives specific to the product, for example the level of competition, the price at which manufacturing is sustainable, expected supply volumes, and the availability of advance purchase commitments.
-This commentary focuses on the provisions in funding agreements that can be used to support the achievement of an affordable price for subsequent procurement agreements, but it is not intended to provide a comprehensive assessment of the complexities of pricing negotiations.
+This commentary focuses on the provisions in funding agreements that can be used to support the achievement of an affordable price for subsequent procurement agreements, but it is not intended to provide a comprehensive assessment of the complexities of pricing negotiations or the potential impact of national laws and regulations on product pricing.

-Fixed pricing obligations are those that set a specific price threshold, either as a maximum absolute price cap, a maximum percentage mark-up over the cost of goods (also referred to as “cost plus”), or an obligation to sell a product at no profit.
-Some funders and PDPs also require their development partners to match the price of comparable products that are entering the market.
+Fixed pricing obligations are those that set a specific price threshold, for example a maximum absolute price cap, a maximum percentage mark-up over the cost of goods (“COGS”) (also referred to as “cost plus” or “COGS+”), an obligation to sell a product at no profit, or a combination of a COGS-based formula with a “not to exceed” price.
+Fixed pricing provisions may also require funded developers or manufacturers to match the price of comparable products, or apply tiered pricing frameworks.
 Some considerations for the application of these different approaches are set out below:

-a.
-Price Caps: The feasibility of using price cap provisions is dependent on the context of the agreement.
-They are more likely to be acceptable to a developer if the expected cost of manufacturing the product is already known and are therefore unlikely to be appropriate for agreements funding early stage research and development.
-An example of a context in which a price cap might be applied is an agreement for development of a substitutable medical product (for example, generic drugs), for which there are available reference prices.
+The feasibility of using price cap provisions is dependent on the context of the agreement.
+This approach is more likely to be acceptable to the funded partner if the expected cost of manufacturing the product is already known; it is therefore unlikely to be appropriate for agreements funding early stage research and development.
+An example of a context in which a price cap might be applied is an agreement for development of a substitutable medical product (for example, generic drugs), for which reference prices are available.

 There are a number of potential challenges associated with the use of a specified price cap in a funding agreement.
 For example:

-• Agreements that use specified prices will require expert legal review to ensure that they do not violate any applicable competition laws.
+- Agreements that require specified prices will need expert legal review to consider potential conflicts with applicable competition laws.

 Examples from the MAPGuide